hasanbarakat/olivias-app-marquette-b22/README.md

 1. [Install Android Studio](https://developer.android.com/studio/install.html),
 if you don't already have it.
-2. Download the sample.
+2. Download the app repository
-2. Import the sample into Android Studio.
+2. Import into Android Studio.
-3. Build and run the sample.
+3. Build and run the app.

-License
+License for Original Google CodeLab
 -------

 Copyright 2017 Google, Inc.